 Do you want to learn how to ride but don’t know where to start?
-Completing our CBT training Ride On Motorcycle Training can take you from complete novice to capable rider.
-The CBT was introduced by the government in December 1990 to improve motorcyclists’ knowledge of road safety and reduce accidents.
+By completing our CBT Ride On can take you from beginner to capable rider.
+CBT was introduced by the government in December 1990 to improve motorcyclists’ knowledge of road safety and reduce accidents.
 The CBT programme must be completed by all new riders and it consists of the following elements;

 Element A – Introduction